rockettheme/docs/Docs/joomla/templates/myriad/aos.md

 AOS Atom
 ---------
-Starting with Myriad 2.1.0, we have implemented the <a href="https://michalsnik.github.io/aos/">Animation on Scroll</a> (AOS) library to allow animations to be used within the Myriad theme.
+Starting with Myriad 2.1.0, we have implemented the <a href="https://michalsnik.github.io/aos/">Animation on Scroll</a> (AOS) library to allow animations to be used within the Myriad template.

 To initialize the library, go to your Base Outline > Page Settings and drag the Animate on Scroll atom into the dock.
 You can then save the Page Settings.